isomerpages/moe-northbrookssec/_parents/Sec One 2025 Posting Matters/Section 2: Administrative Matters What you need to do.md

 <p></p>
 <h3>Step 2a: Offering subjects at a more demanding level</h3>
 <hr>
-<p>At the start of S1, students will offer EL, MTL, HUM and SCI at the subject
+<p>At the start of S1, students will offer EL, MTL, MA and SCI at the subject
 level determined by their PSLE Score.
 Students who offer most subjects at G1 or G2 are eligible to offer EL, MTL, MA and SCI at a more demanding level from the start of S1 if they have performed well in these subject